 It typically costs money to get your FICO scores.
 Some credit card companies or banks will give you a free score but it’s usually from ONE credit bureau only.
 For all three scores, sign up for the myFICO service.

 You can typically get your Vantage Scores for free using services like Credit Karma or Credit Sesame.
 We like Credit Sesame.

 FICO and VantageScore use the same information – your credit reports – to generate your credit score.
 They may process this information in different ways.
-Review the FICO and VantageScore websites for details on how each system generates your score.

 Below are three VantageScore 3.0 vs FICO 8 credit score comparison charts for TransUnion, Experian, and Equifax with my credit scores.